 Planning for your child’s education is undoubtedly one of the most important endeavours, you, as a parent, will ever undertake.
 Finding the right ‘fit’ for your child will take time, but it will be time well spent.

-When researching boarding options for your child, there are number of things to consider.
-Such as, when is the right time to send them?
+When researching boarding options for your child there are a number of things to consider, such as: When is the right time to send them?
 What are the advantages of being a boarder?
-And, where is the best place to send them to ensure they are given the best opportunities?
+Where is the best place to send them to ensure they are given the best opportunities?

 When is the right time to start boarding school?